 If you are building a set that is not in the Set Registry, you can request that it be added by using the PCGS New Set Request form.
-You will not be notified that we have received your request, but it will appear on the list below within several days after you have submitted it.
-Set checklists are loaded on a first-come-first-served basis.
-If approved, most set checklists will take between two and six weeks to be added to the Registry.
+Set composites are loaded on a first-come-first-served basis.
+If approved, most set composites will take between four and six weeks to be added to the Registry, however, some requests may take longer.
 You will be notified when the composite is online.

 You must have at least five coins in the set in order to make your request.
 The five PCGS certification numbers you provide as a part of the set request must belong to you, be in your physical possession and must already be in your active Set Registry inventory.